 Randy Johnston is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization.

-He handles cases involving professional malpractice and breaches of fiduciary duty as well as business disputes.
-Randy is featured as one of the city’s best litigators (D Magazine 2014-2016).
-He is also a fixture on the list of Texas Super Lawyers from 2003-2020 by Thomson Reuters.
-He was chosen by his peers and featured in Texas Monthly as one of the 100 Top Attorneys in Texas (Thomson Reuters 2010-2011).
+Randy’s list of awards and recognitions is long and impressive.
+He is regularly featured as one of the city’s best litigators by D Magazine and is a fixture on the list of the Texas Super Lawyers from 2003-2020 by Thomson Reuters.
+He was chosen by his peers as one of the 100 Top Attorneys in Texas (Thomson Reuters 2010-2011).
 The Texas Lawyer’s Go-to Guide has selected him as the premier plaintiff’s legal malpractice lawyer in the State in its Go-To-Guide.
-The Tort and Insurance Practice section of the Dallas Bar Association awarded him the 2012 Texas Trial Legends Award, and the Dallas Bar Association named him Trial Lawyer of the Year in 2016.
+The Tort and Insurance Practice Section of the Dallas Bar Association awarded him the 2012 Texas Trial Legends Award, and the Dallas Bar Association named him Trial Lawyer of the Year in 2016.
 He also has been recognized by Best Lawyers in America for Professional Malpractice Law, Legal Malpractice Law, Commercial Litigation, and Mergers & Acquisitions Litigation (BL Rankings 2011-2020).
 Randy has been recognized as Lawyer of the Year in Dallas/Fort Worth in 2017, 2018, 2019 and 2020 by Best Lawyers in America.
 In 2020, Randy was named to the Lawdragon 500, which annually recognizes the 500 Leading Lawyers in America 2018 Edition as well as a 2017 Super Lawyer in Professional Liability: Plaintiff.